Jarongo254/ACN/README.md

 * Adjacency list - To each node, a list of neighbors/connected nodes

 #### Walk
-Alternating sequence of nodes and edges
+Alternating sequence of nodes and edges.

 **Formally**: Let $G = (V,E)$ be a simple graph.
 A sequence $W = (v_1, e_1, v_2, \dots, e_{k-1}, v_k)$ with $v_i \in V(G)$, $1 \leq i \leq k$ and $e_i = \{v_i, v_{i+1}\} \in E(G)$, $1 \leq i \leq k-1$ is called a walk.